eMRe5832/UserCentricPopBias/Section_5/Section_5.3/ReadMe.txt

-You should first apply Aug, Mul and xQuad algorithms via VaR_ERPs.m and xQuad.m source files and stores results as the DB-DebiasingName.mat.
-Then, you should such constructed .mat files when evaluating the results via Main.m source file.
+You should first apply the Aug, Mul, and xQuad algorithms via VaR_ERPs.m and xQuad.m source files and store results as the DB-DebiasingName.mat.
+Then, you should such constructed .mat files when evaluating the results via the Main.m source file.